 5 – Never buy a property without thoroughly inspecting it first.

-The real estate market is so hectic these days, often purchases need to be decided quickly; however you should keep and exercise your right to thoroughly inspect a property after you have an accepted offer.
-This needs to be done prior to releasing your inspection contingency by action or time laps.
-I recommend you accompany your inspectors to see first hand what they find.
+The real estate market is so hectic these days, often purchases need to be decided quickly; however, you should keep and exercise your right to thoroughly inspect a property after you have an accepted offer.
+This needs to be done prior to releasing your inspection contingency by action or time lapse.
+I recommend you accompany your inspectors to see first-hand what they find.
 I have been to hundreds of property inspections and will assist you in this process.
-This help ranges from spotting something the inspectors missed to translating from contractor(ese) to English.
+This help ranges from spotting something the inspectors missed to translating from contractorese to English.

 6 – Properties of Exceptional Value

 I continually scour through thousands of properties offered for sale to find what I consider to be properties that yield a better return on investment and mitigate your capital investment risk.
 Contact me if you want my help or if you have any questions.
-707 332 8301 or 510 725 4038 or firstname.lastname@example.org or browse the MLS for yourself.
-You can see my referrals on Yelp (be sure to also view the (filtered) section.
-Or go to the referrals section of this website.
+707 332 8301 or or email@example.com or browse the MLS for yourself.
+You can see my referrals on Yelp (be sure to also view the filtered section).
+Or go to the referrals section of this website for different referrals.